hotwax/oms-documentation/deployment&configuration/shopify/additional-resources/order-flow/fulfillment-update.md

-# Order Fulfillment update on Shopify
+# Order update notification on Shopify

 When orders are packed and shipped in HotWax Commerce, the fulfillment status is promptly updated.
 This real-time synchronization ensures that Shopify receives accurate updates on order statuses, automatically marking them as `Fulfilled.` This feature is vital for maintaining transparency and providing customers with real-time visibility into their order status.
 It also streamlines workflow efficiency by automating the fulfillment process and reducing manual tasks.